 - There will always be a limit how big a brand can grow before the benefit of big becomes a liability.
 Success is culturally reinforcing only to the point when something goes wrong.
 Then is the time to understand, challenge and redefine the cultural norms.

 - Customers are not all the same.
 Thus one ‘size’ no longer fits all.
 However, markets grow by adding new segments so by understanding and revealing new segments could reveal new growth opportunities.
 This will therefore require creativity and research to understand and tap into customer needs, attitudes and motivations, not just big shopping and purchasing data analysis.

 - Over-reliance on one form of intelligence gathering and managing a business also risks myopia.
 Big data analysis is also limited in being just that – big data analysis.
 It risks ‘failing to see the wood for the trees’.
 It is also a rational activity, run by computers – with rational outcomes.
 Relying on rational analytic methods alone thus ignores important emotional drivers.

 - Customers are human.
 They have emotional needs as well as rational needs.
 When Tesco originally introduced their ‘every little helps’ strategy’ this added an extra ‘nice touch’ to their earlier wholly rational offer.
 A new way of connecting emotionally with customers therefore needs defining.
 The value proposition also needs strengthening and sharpening.
 In particular, the brand needs to become more human, personality-rich and experiential.
 Humans and human common-sense should take back control from computers and data management systems – and thus deliver the brand.

 - Can big be beautiful again?
 There are precedents for success in Archie Norman’s revitalisation of Asda in the 1990s.
-Understanding customers and their needs via marketing research and then putting them first is a good place to start.
+Understanding customers and their needs via market research and then putting them first is a good place to start.
 The reward will be their loyalty.
 We wish Mr. Lewis every success.